WeekieNHN/WeekieNHN.github.io/_posts/2024-9-21-Knockback-Arena.md

 ## Normal Grenade
 ![Grenade-Left](/assets/images/knockback-arena/Grenade_Gif_Small.gif){: .align-left height="30%" width="30%"}
+The normal grenade is a basic throwable.
+You can pick it up, aim it.
+There's a preview for all throwable objects to indicate the arc at which they'll be thrown.
+When you throw the grenade it will bounce for a bit, and then explode.
+I toyed around with this grenade sticking to walls and/or exploding on impact, but all the other grenades explode on impact, so I left it as a time based explosion.

 ## Nuke
 ![Nuke-Right](/assets/images/knockback-arena/Nuke_Gif_Small.gif){: .align-right height="30%" width="30%"}
+The nuke is basically a grenade on steroids.
+It has an insane amount of knockback and explodes on impact.
+I has a beefy sound effect, a lot of particles, but you may notice one thing missing: There's no mushroom cloud.
+I would love to have a mushroom cloud here but I do not know how to make one that a) looks good, and b) is performant.
+I've seen plenty of examples of mushroom clouds made in Unity but they all are isolated.
+The scene is nothing but a mushroom cloud.
+I feel like it might weigh to much on performance in the realtime shooter environment.
+However, if I can figure out a solution I will implement it in a heartbeat.

 ## Black Hole
 ![Black-Hole-Left](/assets/images/knockback-arena/Black_Hole_Gif_Small.gif){: .align-left height="30%" width="30%"}
+Okay the black hole is kind of nuts.
+It is in no way physically accurate.
+You can pick one up for christ's sake.
+I got the shader from this [YouTube Video](https://www.youtube.com/watch?v=SWJZcQvTmnw).
+The black hole has open and close animations.
+While it is active in the field it pulls enemies in and shoots them out in random directions.
+The player is not affected by these physics because I am simply to lazy to integrate the physics into the player's movement code.
+I am also of the opinion that mechanics that seemingly remove control from the player (like when they'd be pulled in to the black hole) don't feel to play, and there's not a clear indication of where the pulling would start.

 ## Ice Grenade
 ![Ice-Grenade-Right](/assets/images/knockback-arena/Ice_Grenade_Gif_Small.gif){: .align-right height="30%" width="30%"}
+The last grenade I added is an ice grenade!
+It's pretty simple, you throw it at enemies and they freeze for a little bit.
+I got the shader from [this YouTube video](https://www.youtube.com/watch?v=inht8WYX-A4), and it works great!
+I especially like the refraction you can see through the ice.
+Paired that with some ice spell and shatter sound effects and it feels good.

 ## Devlog
 Here's the video for this update: